PyOpenSource/PyOpenSource/beginning_open_source.md

 [guide](https://help.github.com/articles/connecting-to-github-with-ssh/) for
 setting up ssh keys.
 Once you have ssh set up make sure you use the ssh link for your `git clone` statement.

+> _Warning_: When you are generating the ssh keys make sure to use the same
+> email that is associated with your github account

 # Find a project to which you'd like to contribute